"

 U m x n

-D n x n Diagonal matrix with singular values of X on diagonal
+D n x n Diagonal matrix with singular values of X on diagonal, in decreasing order

 V n x n Note: transposed in equation